Kunlong1994/lab3/Editing-Your-Code-with-Atom.md

 When you are done, save the file.
 This will save the file on your Raspberry Pi.
 You should see a green pop-up in the upper right saying the file was saved successfully.

-Note: you are editing the file on your Pi, not on you local machine.
+Note: you are editing the file on your Pi, not on your local machine.
 All the changes will be made to the Pi.

 When you are done and have saved your file, you should be able to close it and the Atom editor.